Skip to main content

 How can a split dispute be resolved?

 If this is not the case, you may need to provide evidence of your split entitlement to support a claim.
-Evidence could include documented communication of previously agreed splits, like , contracts and agreements, emails or text messages, or the report of an expert who would evaluate the individual contributions and attribute splits to them.
+Evidence could include documented communication of previously agreed splits, like A written document that identifies each contributor to a musical work or sound recording and their ownership share., contracts and agreements, emails or text messages, or the report of an expert who would evaluate the individual contributions and attribute splits to them.

 You may present this evidence to your CMO and the other parties involved and request the registration be updated with new splits.
 When a CMO receives this request, they usually notify the other parties involved.